14 Mistakes Made Only by Short-Sighted People Who Can’t See the Bigger Picture

 Envato Elements

-Life’s full of surprises, good and bad.
-When you’re making big choices — like buying a house or changing careers — think about how they’ll pan out in different scenarios.
-A little “what if” planning can save you from major stress when life throws you a curveball.
+Life is full of surprises, both good and bad.
+When you’re making big choices, like buying a house or switching careers, you need to think about how they’ll pan out in different scenarios.
+A little what if planning can save you from a lot of misery when life throws you a curveball.
+Don’t assume that the way things are right now is the way they’ll always be.

 11. Neglecting your personal brand